Journalist turned politician beaten up in Kosovo

-PRISTINA A prominent Kosovo journalist who this week joined a political party she had long criticized was beaten up on Saturday in a car park close to her apartment, police said.
+PRISTINA (Reuters) - A prominent Kosovo journalist who this week joined a political party she had long criticized was beaten up on Saturday in a car park close to her apartment, police said.

 Arbana Xharra was the editor in chief of daily newspaper Zeri before joining the Democratic Party of Kosovo (PDK), the country's largest party.
 Sources close to the party have said she plans to stand in parliamentary elections next month.